thnguyendinh/booking-app-backend/README.md

   - For production, deploy to Heroku/Render and update `baseUrl`.
   - Set `MONGO_URI` and `JWT_SECRET` in platform environment variables.

-For support, create a GitHub Issue or contact [your-email@example.com].
+For support, create a GitHub Issue or contact me.